Pansy: Etymology

 The name "pansy" is derived from the French word pensée, "thought", and was imported into Late Middle English as a name of Viola in the mid-15th century, as the flower was regarded as a symbol of remembrance.
 The name "love in idleness" implied the image of a lover who has little or no other employment than to think of his beloved.

 The name "heart's-ease" came from St. Euphrasia, whose name in Greek signifies cheerfulness of mind.
 The woman, who refused marriage and took the veil, was considered a pattern of humility, hence the name "humble violet".

 In Scandinavia, Scotland, and Germany, the pansy is known as the "stepmother" flower; an aitiological tale about a selfish stepmother is told to children while the teller plucks off corresponding parts of the blossom.
 The German name is Stiefmütterchen (lit. 'little stepmother'); in the German version of the tale, the lower petal represents the stepmother, the large upper petals represent her daughters, and the small upper petals represent her stepdaughters.
 The Czech name for the flower, maceška, also means "little stepmother" and is said to derive from the flower's resemblance of an evil woman's sullen face.
 In Slovenian, the flower is instead identified with an orphan.

 In Italy, the pansy is known as flammola (little flame).

+In Israel, the pansy is called Amnon Ve'Tamar, (אמנון ותמר), named after the rape story of Amnon and Tamar, in which Amnon raped his half-sister Tamar.
+The name was suggested by Shaul Tchernichovsky.